simozzer/Oric6502/readme.md

-This is very much a work in progress!!
+This is very much a work in progress!! (currently features a single player in full screen mode.
+Working on getting side by side split screen working but this will take another day or so)

 The basic idea is to create a split screen scrolling maze game using 6502 Assembly code on for the Oric 1 and Oric Atmos.